 - Other Title IV Aid

 If the student is required to repay a portion of their loan through the student’s share calculation, they will not be expected to return those funds immediately, but rather when repayment begins according to the terms and conditions of the promissory note.
 If the student’s share includes grant funds, federal rules allow the grant to be reduced by 50 percent.
 In such cases, St. Thomas repays the grant programs on the student’s behalf and the student is then responsible for repaying St. Thomas.
-If this causes undue hardships, a satisfactory payment arrangement can be made with St. Thomas.
+If this causes undue hardship, a satisfactory payment arrangement can be made with St. Thomas.

 Institutional Charges and State Aid Refund Policy